Is my donation to Puppy Jake Foundation tax deductible?

 How many dogs are in the program?

-As of December 2016, fourteen service dogs have been placed with their wounded military veteran.
-There are currently 26 dogs in various stages of training.
-Between 10-12 dogs are scheduled to graduate in 2017.
+As of June 2023, 40 service dogs have been placed with their wounded military veteran.
+There are currently 28 dogs in various stages of training, with two graduating in October.
+We bring in 6-8 puppies every 5 months.

 What do foster families do?
 How much work is it?